Our Strategy & Vision

-The Company’s business model focuses on out-licensing therapeutic candidates early in the development process.
+The Company’s business model focuses on out-licensing therapeutic candidates during the development process.
 By aiming for early-stage value creation, the company reduces risk considerably while increasing the potential for realising value.
-The group is already in licensing discussions with major players in the oncology field.
+The group is constantly in licensing discussions and actively explore collaborative opportunities with major players in the oncology field.

-ValiRx’s four classes of drugs in development, which each have the potential for meeting hitherto unmet medical needs by existing methods, have worldwide patent filings and agreed commercial rights.
+ValiRx’s four therapeutics drugs in development, which each have the potential for meeting hitherto unmet medical needs by existing methods, have worldwide patent filings and grants together with commercial rights and agreements.
 They originate or derive from Word class institutions, such as Cancer Research UK and Imperial College.

-Until recently, cancer treatments relied on non-specific agents, such as chemotherapy.
-With the development of target-based agents, primed to attack cancer cells only, less toxic and more effective treatments are now possible.
-New drugs in this group—such as those in ValiRx’s pipeline—promise to greatly improve outcomes for cancer patients.
+Until recently, cancer treatments have often relied on non-specific agents, such as chemotherapy.
+With the development of target-based agents, primed to attack specific cancer cells only, these can less toxic and more effective treatments are now possible.
+New drugs in this group—such as those in ValiRx’s pipeline development plans to greatly improve outcomes for cancer patients.

-The Company listed on the Alternative Investment Market (“AIM”) of the London Stock Exchange in October 2006 and trades under the ticker symbol: VAL.
+The Company listed on the Alternative Investment Market (“AIM”) of the London Stock Exchange in October 2006 and trades under the ticker symbol: VAL:LON.

 ValiRx operates through the following divisional companies:

-ValiPharma is a biopharmaceutical company focused on developing personalised medicines to bring more advanced therapeutic options for the treatment of cancer.
+ValiPharma is a biopharmaceutical division of ValiRx focused on developing personalised medicines to bring more advanced therapeutic options for the treatment of cancer.

-Currently, ValiPharma is primarily focused on two drug candidates in both clinical and late stage pre-clinical development for three indications – androgen independent prostate cancer (VAL201), hormone refractory prostate cancer (VAL201) and endometriosis (VAL301).
+Currently, ValiPharma is primarily focused on two drug candidates in both clinical and/or in late stage pre-clinical development. -androgen independent prostate cancer (VAL201), hormone refractory prostate cancer (VAL201), endometriosis (VAL301) and gene activity regulation (VAL101).

-- VAL201 – VAL201 is a peptide with a unique mechanism of action, which was first developed by academics partly with support from Cancer Research UK.
-It has performed well in its Phase l/ll Clinical Trial in patients with advanced prostate cancer (APC) and as confirmed in June 2016, VAL201 is well tolerated and safe.
-Since then, VAL201 not only continues to show no drug-related safety concerns, but it also demonstrates early signs of activity in APC.
+VAL201 – VAL201 is a peptide with a unique mechanism of action, which was first developed by academics partly with support from Cancer Research UK.
+It has performed well in its Phase l/ll Clinical Trial in patients with advanced prostate cancer (APC) and as confirmed to date in the fifth cohort of the trial that VAL201 is well tolerated and safe.
+The trial continues to show further evidence of a reduction in PSA levels and stabilisation of the disease.

-ValiSeek is ValiRx’s joint venture company with Tangent Reprofiling Limited (a SEEK group company), which was formed in 2014 and has progressed product VAL401 through pre-clinical development and into a Phase II clinical trial for the treatment of lung cancer.
-VAL401 is a reformulation of Risperodone which has a well established safety record derived from decades of clinical use in the treatment of psychosis.
-The reformulation activates anti-cancer activity, and this is the subject of granted US patents (US 9,375,433 and US 9,072,743).
-VAL401 is currently being trialed as an oral treatment of late stage non-small cell lung, adenocarcinoma in a a Phase II Clinical Study in Tbilisi, Georgia.
-This study will measure the impact of VAL401 treatment on measures of progression-free survival, quality of life and overall survival of the patients as well as recording the pharmacokinetics, drug metabolism, safety and tolerability of the VAL401 formulation in comparison to historical clinical records for Risperidone.
+ValiSeek is ValiRx’s joint venture company with Tangent Reprofiling Limited (a SEEK group company), which was formed in 2014 and has progressed product VAL401 through pre-clinical development and through a pilot Phase II clinical trial for the treatment of non small cell lung cancer.
+VAL401 is a reformulation of risperodone which has a well-established safety record derived from decades of clinical use in the treatment of psychosis.
+The reformulation enables anti-cancer activity, and this is the subject of multiple granted patents in US and other world territories.